alibabacloud-howto/microservices-with-kubernetes/README.md

 ## Step 4-1 - Integrate Istio to the Kubernetes cluster

 Microservices architecture gives merits to the independent distributed application services especially in the development and scaling aspects.
 On the other hand, microservices gives some demierits as it grows, such as management of the complex network, security for the services, difficulty of observing multiple applications, or etc. To solve these problems, service mesh is an effectivce method.
 And, [Istio](https://istio.io/) is a popular service mesh for Kubernetes.
+If you are not familar with Istio, it's better to see the awesome official document about its [concept](https://istio.io/docs/concepts/what-is-istio/) and [architecture](https://istio.io/docs/concepts/what-is-istio/#architecture) first.

 In this step, this tutorial will show how to integrate Istio to the Kubernetes cluster.